sylvaing/shelly-pool-pump/README.md

 * add an automation:
 I publish my file pool_pump.yaml for use with package or rewrite automation as you want.
-You mus have an automation which published all necessary temp sensors and sun.next_noon
+You must have an automation which published all necessary temp sensors and sun.next_noon

 ## Connect shelly to your filtration pump system

 The shelly hardware (for me shelly 1 plus) mus replace your hardware clock in your electic panel.
-But, be careful, you don't just use your shelly schema like for a light.
-There pic of current at start of pump so your shelly can have some problem and fire if you do that.
+**But, be careful, _you don't use_ your shelly schema like for a light.**
+There are pic of current at start of the pump so your shelly can have some problem (reboot) and/or fire if you do that.

-In theory Your old hardware clock is connected to a relay. your shelly must make order to the relay to turn on/off the pump, not your shelly !!
+In theory your old hardware clock is connected to a relay. your shelly must make order to the relay to turn on/off the pump, **not your shelly !!**

-So ! if you unerstand you cant's use shelly plus 1PM to monitor energy, because it must be conneected in direct.
-I suggest you to use Shelly EM with clamps to monitor energy.
+*So ! if you unerstand you cant's use shelly plus 1PM to monitor energy, because it must be conneected in direct.
+I suggest you to use Shelly EM with clamps to monitor energy.*

 ## TODO
-* When Shelly addon temperature will be avaible use this to not user sensor of external hardware and make shelly really autonomous if issue on HA or network
+* When Shelly addon temperature will be avaible use this to not use external sensor hardware and make shelly really autonomous if issue on HA or network
-* I wouldlike use Home assitant PI to request directly HA by API, in order to not configure AUtomation to publish some infortaions, but the lenght of the token is too loong for shelly script.
+* I wouldlike use Home assitant API to request directly HA by API in order to not configure Automation to publish some informations, but the lenght of the token is too long for shelly script.
 Perhaps in the futur..
 * improve the doc to connect shelly with your hardware.
+* ...